Transition support for rangatahi

 Call us on 0800 55 89 89 if you would like to discuss a referral to a transition worker.

 More support and advice

-Youth Service – Ratonga Taiohi can support you if you are aged 16-19 and can’t live at home or if you’re looking after children.
+Youth Service – Ratonga Taiohi can also support you if you are aged 16-19 and cannot live at home or if you are looking after tamariki.

 Is this page helpful?